LightboxDigital/stretchNav.js/README.md

 This is a straight forward jQuery plugin to easily make navigations stretch to fill their container, it allows you to effect margin or padding and decide which element to apply these to; for example you may want to add margin to the sides of the list elements, or alternatively apply padding to the anchor elements.

+The plugin will automatically recalculate values when the window resizes, so it works great for responsive layouts!

 This plugin also contains options to modify it's output further, such as not applying the padding/margin to the ends of the navigation.

 ##How to install##